 - Compliance with guardrail for areas adjacent or abutting a canal, lake or other body of water in the parking spaces.

 Destructive test will not be performed.

-We perform the required building safety inspections, in residential and commercial buildings.
+We perform the building safety inspection in residential and commercial properties.

-Which properties are exempted from Building Structural Recertification?
+Which properties are exempted from 40 Year Certification?

 Single family homes residences, duplexes, townhouses and other structures buildings with an occupant load of ten (10) or less and 2,000 square feet or less are exempted.
-Also nonresidential State of Florida buildings on farms are exempted from Recertification.
+Also non-residential State of Florida buildings on farms are exempted.

-Who can sign off the 40 Year Inspection report?
+Who can sign off the Building Recertification report?